BoxVIS: Video Instance Segmentation with Box Annotations: Experiments

 \textbf{Components of the STPA loss.} In \cref{tab:abl_stpa}, we explore the effects of the spatial-temporally paired pixels $E_s$ and $E_t$, the patch correlation $S_{corr}$, and box-center guided shifting in the proposed STPA loss.
 We only adopt the box-supervised loss and exclude the pseudo-mask loss to better investigate the performance changes.

-The pairwise affinity loss $L_{pair}$ employs the spatially paired pixels $E_s$ and the color similarity $S_{lab}$, obtaining 41.1\%, 25.5\% and 31.9\% AP on YTVIS21, OVIS and BVISD datasets, respectively.
+The pairwise affinity loss $L_{pair}$ employs the spatially paired pixels ($|E_s|=2$) and the color similarity $S_{lab}$, obtaining 41.1\%, 25.5\% and 31.9\% AP on YTVIS21, OVIS and BVISD datasets, respectively.
+When using the default number of spatially paired pixels in BoxInst \cite{tian2020boxinst} ($|E_s|=8$), the performance is nearly the same.
 Introducing the temporally paired pixels $E_t$ into the STPA loss brings 0.7-0.9\% AP improvements on all VIS datasets.
-However, if we directly add the patch correlation $S_{corr}$ to the pairwise affinity, the performance only improves slightly on YTVIS21 and BVISD, while drops significantly on OVIS.
-This is because videos in OVIS have many crowded and similar-looking instances, and two patches with high correlation may come from different objects, resulting in incorrect pixel-wise supervision.
+However, directly adding the patch correlation $S_{corr}$ to the pairwise affinity leads to significant performance drop on OVIS.
+This is because on object-crowded OVIS videos, patches with high feature correlation may come from different objects, resulting in incorrect pixel-wise supervision.
 Fortunately, by introducing the box-center guided shifting, this issue can be alleviated and the STPA loss achieves good performance on all VIS datasets.
 In addition, increasing the number of temporally paired pixels $|E_t|$ can slightly increase the performance.
-Overall, compared with the pairwise affinity loss used in IIS task, our specially designed STPA loss for VIS task can bring approximately 2\% AP improvement on all VIS datasets.
+Overall, compared with the pairwise affinity loss used in IIS tasks, our STPA loss designed for VIS tasks can bring about 2\% AP improvement on all VIS datasets.